 Hongwu sought to regenerate the splendor of the Tang and Song dynasties bringing back old traditions and customs.
 Many commentators see the tendency to look back to former glories and slavishly following old traditions as the main reason for China's later weakness.
 The tax and administrative systems can be viewed as organizing China as a uniform set of villages rather than a hierarchy of administrative tiers with a strong middle class.
 Hongwu continued his aggressive advances on surrounding countries demanding tributary (inferior) status in return for peace and a stable border.

 Zhu Yuanzhang's humble origins put him at a disadvantage among the highly educated elite of scholar-officials at court.
 This inferiority led him to initiate brutal purges and the foundation of a secret police force.
 Centralization of power was his key legacy, he distrusted the ruling elite, the emperor himself would appoint even minor officials in far flung towns.
 He dispensed with the post of Prime Minister and Grand Secretary, taking on many of these duties himself.
 He looked back to Qin Shihuangdi as his role model for recreating a strong, united China.
-Following the pattern of previous strong rulers the succession became the cause of Civil War on his death.
+Following the pattern of previous strong rulers the succession became the cause of a civil war on his death.

 Emperor Yongle [2 May 1360 - 12 Aug 1424]